From Disparate Systems to Unified Excellence: How Mission Streamlined Procurement Partners' Healthcare Technology Infrastructure

 Background

 When a Silicon Valley private equity firm acquired and merged three standalone procurement companies—Procurement Partners, OnCare, and Hybrent—the newly combined organization faced the challenge of operating on disparate technology stacks across different cloud platforms.
-This pivotal moment required specialized AWS expertise to manage and migrate systems effectively.
+This pivotal moment required more than technical consolidation; it was an opportunity to modernize the foundation the business would scale on.

 Challenge